opensafely-core/ehrql/docs/wiki-docs/ehrql-examples.md

 ### Finding each patient's ethnicity

-This is more complicated.
-TODO.
+:construction: This is more complicated and will be added in future.

 ## Finding attributes related to each patient's address as of a given date